When the SIM arrives, how do I activate my new Vaya service?

 How can I pay my bill?

 Vaya also offer payment options through Bpay for a $1 fee.
-Paying over the phone with your credit card or through the, it’s free.
+Paying over the phone with your credit card or is free.
+There’s a $15 late payment fee in all instances.

 Am I able to change my plan once I’ve connected?